MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Related Works

 \section{Related Works}

-\textbf{Parallel corpora for Indian languages:} Many parallel corpora exist for Indian language translations. \citet{ramesh2021samanantar} released \textit{Samanantar}, the largest public parallel corpora for 11 Indian Languages.
-They also released IndicTrans, a transformer based MT model trained on this dataset.
-Another parallel corpus for 10 Indian Languages was released by~\citet{siripragada-etal-2020-multilingual}.
-The \textit{FLORES-200} corpora for evaluation of MT in resource-poor languages was released by Facebook~\citep{NLLB}.
-CVIT-IIITH released another parallel Indian Corpus mined from the Press Information Bureau (PIB) of India.\footnote{\url{http://preon.iiit.ac.in/~jerin/bhasha/}} \textit{IndoWordNet}~\citep{kunchukuttan2020iwnparallel} and \textit{PMIndia}~\citep{https://doi.org/10.48550/arxiv.2001.09907} are other parallel corpora for Indian languages.
-There are also several bilingual English-Indic corpora available, such as the IITB English-Hindi corpus~\citep{kunchukuttan-etal-2018-iit}, the BUET English-Bangla corpus~\citep{hasan-etal-2020-low}, English-Tamil~\citep{biblio:RaBoMorphologicalProcessing2012} and English-Odia~\citep{parida2020odiencorp} corpus.
-Note that, \textit{none of the parallel corpora stated above are in the legal domain}.
+\textbf{Parallel corpora for Indian and non-Indian languages (for non-legal domains):} Many parallel corpora exist for translations in the Indian languages. \citet{ramesh2021samanantar} released \textit{Samanantar}, the largest publicly available parallel corpora for 11 Indian languages.
+They also released IndicTrans, a transformer-based MT model trained on this dataset.
+Another parallel corpus for 10 Indian languages was released by~\citet{siripragada-etal-2020-multilingual}.
+The \textit{FLORES-200} corpora for evaluation of MT in resource-poor languages was released by Facebook~\citep{NLLB}. \textit{IndoWordNet corpus}~\citep{kunchukuttan2020iwnparallel} and \textit{PMIndia corpus}~\citep{https://doi.org/10.48550/arxiv.2001.09907} are other parallel corpora for Indian languages.
+Also, there are several bilingual English-Indic corpora available, such as the \textit{IITB English-Hindi corpus}~\citep{kunchukuttan-etal-2018-iit}, the \textit{BUET English-Bangla corpus}~\citep{hasan-etal-2020-low}, the English-Tamil~\citep{biblio:RaBoMorphologicalProcessing2012} and English-Odia~\citep{parida2020odiencorp} corpus.
+Recently, \citet{Mizo_paper} created the first Mizo–English parallel corpus which covers the low-resource language Mizo.